tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

      optionally be refunded too.
 These acquirers have the value **Full and partial** in the :ref:`table above <payment_acquirers/online_acquirers>`.
 The acquirers that only support refunding the full amount have the value **Full only**.
-   - Odoo does not support this feature for all payment acquirers but some allow to refund payments from their website interface.
+   - CoquiAPPs does not support this feature for all payment acquirers but some allow to refund payments from their website interface.

 .. _payment_acquirers/configuration: